phptuts/codingwithnoah/arduino-blockly/lesson-10-led-light-strip-array/index.md

 ## Steps

-Follow the directions in [Arduino Setup Guide](/arduino-setup) if your computer has not been setup yet.
+Follow the directions in [Arduino Setup Guide](/arduino-setup) if your computer has not been set up yet.

 1) Follow the directions [Arduino Blockly Start Guide](/arduino-blockly-start) to start the [Arduino Blockly Webpage](http://localhost:3000).

 2) Open the [Arduino Blockly Webpage](http://localhost:3000).

 3) Look at the bag it came the labels for the wires.
-Notice the wires are labeled ground, volts, and data.
+Notice the cables are labeled ground, volts, and data.

 ![LED Light Strip Label](/images/arduino-block/lesson-10/step3.jpg)